 The goal is to explain context, state facts, and provide the audience the needed references and help to understand how CC works.
 The ultimate objective is to show that “certification papers” can indeed give precious insights into products as well as assist security research and vulnerability analysis.

-Security certification artifacts
+Security certification artefacts

 In a nutshell, in Common Criteria there are three roles: